-I am a PhD student at UT Austin, where I have been working with my advisor, Prof. Kristen Grauman since Spring '13.
-I spent this last summer at UC Berkeley, and continue to collaborate with Prof. Alyosha Efros there.
+I am a PhD student at UT Austin, where I have been working with my advisor Prof. Kristen Grauman since Spring '13.

 I joined UT in Fall 2011 on an MCD Fellowship.
-Before this, I obtained my Bachelor's degree at the Indian Institute of Technology, Madras (IITM) in June '11, where I majored in Electrical Engineering and minored in Literature.
+Before this, I obtained my bachelor's degree at Indian Institute of Technology, Madras (IITM), where I majored in electrical engineering and minored in literature.

-I spent the summer of 2012 interning at Intel Labs, Santa Clara, working on computational photography techniques with camera arrays.
-During the summer of 2010, I interned at Marvell Semiconductors, Bangalore where I worked on video quality analysis.
-I was a graduate research assistant at LIVE lab in Fall 2012.
+I spent the summer of 2014 at UC Berkeley, working with Prof. Alyosha Efros on cross-view geolocation.
+In 2012, I summer-interned at Intel Labs, Santa Clara, working on computational photography techniques with camera arrays.
+During my undergrad, I interned in 2010 at Marvell Semiconductors, Bangalore where I worked on video quality analysis.
+I was also briefly a graduate research assistant at LIVE lab in Fall 2012.

 - Computer vision, specifically visual recognition

-- NEW Dinesh Jayaraman and Kristen Grauman, Zero-shot Recognition with Unreliable Attributes, accepted at NIPS 2014, Montreal, December 2014 [main pdf] [supp pdf] [arXiv]
+- Dinesh Jayaraman and Kristen Grauman, Zero-shot recognition with unreliable attributes, NIPS 2014, Montreal, Canada, December 2014 [Project Page] [main pdf] [supp pdf] [arXiv] (also appeared at Language and Vision Workshop, CVPR'15)

-- Dinesh Jayaraman, Fei Sha and Kristen Grauman, Decorrelating Semantic Visual Attributes by Resisting the Urge to Share, oral at CVPR 2014, Columbus, June 2014 [Project Page] [main pdf] [supp pdf] [CVPR'14 oral slides] [CVPR'14 poster] [code]
+- Dinesh Jayaraman, Fei Sha and Kristen Grauman, Decorrelating semantic visual attributes by resisting the urge to share, (oral presentation at) CVPR 2014, Columbus OH, June 2014 [Project Page] [main pdf] [supp pdf] [CVPR'14 oral slides] [CVPR'14 poster] [oral video] (also appeared at Parts and Attributes Workshop, ECCV '14)

-- Dinesh Jayaraman, Anish Mittal, Anush Moorthy and Alan Bovik, Objective Quality Assessment of Multiply Distorted Images, Asilomar Conference on Signals and Systems, 2012 [Project Page] [pdf]
+- Dinesh Jayaraman, Anish Mittal, Anush Moorthy and Alan Bovik, Objective quality assessment of multiply distorted images, Asilomar Conference on Signals and Systems, Pacific Grove CA, October 2012 [Project Page] [pdf]

 - Dinesh Jayaraman, Tao Ma, Wei Sun, Oscar Nestares and Kalpana Seshadrinathan, Techniques for rectification of camera arrays (US patent application submitted November 2012)